8051Enthusiast/yabo/doc/intro.md

   \ let return = acc
 }
 ```
-A `def` would be overkill here since a thunk would be returned.
+A `def` would be unnecessary here since a thunk would be returned.
 If we do not immediately evaluate it but instead evaluate the thunk multiple times later whenever accessing it, that would result in unnecessary work.

 Functions that are not Parsers